festivefish/HackCu4_2-24-2018/README.md

 # HackCu4_2-24-2018
+Hack Cu 2018.
-Hack Cu.
-The project is to grab data from the environment and store it in a file
+The project is to grab data temperature and humidity data from the environment.
+The data is then displayed on a simple website and archived in a text file.